lame-o/schedule-surfer/README.md

-# 🎓 UCSD Schedule Scraper
+# 🌊 Schedule Surfer

-An automated data extraction tool that efficiently scrapes and parses course information from UCSD's Schedule of Classes.
-Built with modern web automation technologies, it transforms raw HTML data into structured records in Airtable for seamless analysis and integration.
+A powerful data automation tool that surfs through UCSD's Schedule of Classes, efficiently extracting and parsing course information.
+Built with modern web automation technologies, Schedule Surfer transforms raw HTML data into structured records in Airtable for seamless analysis and integration.

 ## 🔄 Automation Pipeline

-The scraper implements a robust data pipeline:
+The surfer implements a robust data pipeline:

 - 🤖 **Automated Navigation**: Efficiently traverses the Schedule of Classes interface
 - 📊 **Intelligent Parsing**: Extracts structured data from complex HTML patterns